14 best places to go paddleboarding in Cornwall

 Again it’s ideal for stand up paddle board lessons in Cornwall, and local equipment hire.
 Both are available via Newquay Activity Centre

 This beach is dog-friendly and there are lifeguards on duty during the warmer months of the year.
-With rock pools, a tunnel and a clutch of caves to explore, this one’s perfect for adventurous families.

 12. Portreath, Redruth, North Cornwall